 Almost one year ago, American made the decision to revamp its domestic First Class meal policies.
-You can read the specific detials in Rocky’s post on the subject from last summer, but the gist was, meals would be downgraded to snack baskets on flights under 1,000 miles, with baskets added on shorter flights that previously received no food service at al. US Airways, meanwhile, would see marked improvements, with the flight length cut-off for meal service reduced from 3 hours 45 minutes down to the same 1,000 mile standard (roughly 2 hours 45 minutes).
+You can read the specific detials in Rocky’s post on the subject from last summer.
+But the gist was, meals received a downgrade to snack baskets on flights under 1,000 miles.
+On the plus side, the shortest flights which previously received nothing now received the baskets, too.
+US Airways, meanwhile, would see marked improvements.
+American changed the flight length cut-off from 3 hours 45 minutes down to the same 1,000 mile standard (roughly 2 hours 45 minutes).

 Reaction from legacy American flyers was negative, and it didn’t take long for the airline to backtrack – just a month after the initial Labor Day rollout, American reinstated full meals on flights between 900 and 1,000 miles, while also improving the offerings in the snack baskets.
 As Rocky reported last month, American again changed the basket offerings, but the change also replaced the baskets entirely on some flights with “plated snacks” such as a cheese plate or hummus and pita chips on some flights.
 I’ve had the opportunity to fly American’s domestic First product four times over the last month and a half, thus providing as good a chance as any to see if things really had improved.
 Think of it as the in-flight version of my famed Restaurant Reviews.
 I’ll go in order of flights flown, starting May 16th and ending July 5th.